DEKRA-Cybersecurity/MAS-Preloaded-Apps-Scripts/README.md

 This Python project is designed to perform static analysis of Android Apps to cover 10 MASA test cases (CODE-1, CODE-2, CRYPTO-1, CRYPTO-3, NETWORK-1, NETWORK-2, NETWORK-3, PLATFORM-2, PLATFORM-3 and STORAGE-2).
 The main script extracts details such as the APK name, version, urls and permissions requested by the application, based on these parameters and the execution of the test cases, it provides a value that indicates the risk score of a set of applications.

 The results of the analysis are stored both in a MySQL database distributed in different tables and in an Excel file, which allows easy access and visualization of the data collected.
 In this excel you can see four tabs which are:
-- Report: It stores the hash and app name of each application as well as the result (PASS, FAIL, INCONCLUSIVE, NA) for each test case.
+- Report: It stores the hash and app name of each application as well as the result (PASS, FAIL, Needs Review, NA) for each test case.
+- Findings: In this sheet it is possible to see for each test case on which file it has matched (some test cases indicate the match line, in other cases it is not possible).
 - Total_Fail_Counts: Indicates for each test case how many matches have been found, it is necessary for the calculation of the formula.
 - Formula: Indicates the value obtained when calculating the risk score.
 - Logging: In case of obtaining failures during the analysis, these will be registered in this table.